 The Takeaway

-A 700 credit score can open up more doors for you compared to someone with a lower credit score.
-You may have an easier time getting approved for a range of loans, and with more competitive terms and interest rates.
-Just don’t take this score for granted — there’s work required to maintain a good credit score, and there’s even room at this point to further improve your score.
+A 700 credit score is considered a good score and can open up more doors to credit compared to someone with a lower credit score.
+You may have an easier time getting approved for a range of loans and lines of credit and with more competitive terms and interest rates.
+Just don’t take this score for granted — there’s work required to maintain a good credit score and build it further.

 FAQ